 The program originally began as an effort to ensure we had the pollinators necessary to help our mined land restoration projects succeed.
 It quickly evolved into a workforce development program as we realized the significant economic opportunities offered by beekeeping.
 The Beekeeping Collective has the potential to bring millions of dollars into the region, offering job options and supplemental incomes for hundreds of people.

 Learn more about our program by listening to some of our member beekeepers:

 Our program provides bees, hive boxes, equipment, education and support for new beekeepers.
 The Appalachian Beekeeping Collective provides initial bee colonies and materials for free or at reduced cost on an income-based sliding scale.
 Our educational staff supports our members by teaching them beekeeping skills in classrooms and then through visits to their homes to monitor their progress, building up to more advanced skills over time.

 Appalachian Headwaters will process, market, and distribute products like honey and wax to high-demand markets otherwise inaccessible to small-scale beekeepers, earning top dollar for our members.
 This program is currently focused on 17 counties in southern West Virginia, with the goal of expanding into southwestern Virginia and eastern Kentucky.
-We expect to have honey and other products for sale in the summer of 2018.

 We protect the environment by using no synthetic chemicals in our hives or on our land.

 Learn how new and experienced beekeepers can join the Appalachian Beekeeping Collective.